Octavius-Dante/Arthelais/ex_23/Readme.md

 </br>

 - Base controller is an abstract class (object cannot be directly instantiated) that's the reason (base.controller name was not used)
-- it doesn't belong to any view
+- Base controller doesn't belong to any view

 Create base controller in *Controller folder*